skip to Main Content

 What If I Don’t Have an Executor?

-If you die without a will or the person named in the will can’t serve as executor, the probate court will choose an one for you.
+If you die without a will or the person named in the will can’t serve as executor, the probate court will choose one for you.
 State law dictates who has priority to serve.
 The surviving spouse usually has first priority, followed by children.
 If there is no spouse or children, then other family members may be chosen.
 If more than one person has priority and the heirs can’t agree on who should serve, then the court will choose.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.